JRHB314/VBCS-Integration/README.md

   Now that we have succesfully created our graph database as well as a user for it, let's learn a bit more about how they work.<br>

+  <h3>Becoming familiar with Graph Databases</h3>

+  <b>Note: You can skip this section and jump to the next if you are already know how graph databases work.</b>
   In graph databases, there are `Nodes` and `Relationships`.
 Nodes are enclosed in parantheses to resemble circles, and relationships are described using arrows.
-Copy and paste this code in the top console bar:
+Copy and paste this cypher statement (the graph database equivalent of sql statements in relational databases) in the top console bar:

   ```
   CREATE (userA:Person {name:"A"})